 Cover the skillet with aluminium foil and cook at a temperature of 150 degrees Celsius.
 Remove the foil from the pan after about 45 minutes and cook for another 10 minutes.

 Take this opportunity to drink some nice beer.
 You can not rush barbecuing, sit back, enjoy your beer whilst it cooks.

 Grilled vegetables taste very good with a Weizen, with aromas of banana and cloves.
-Some also combine flavours of dark malt, such as bread crust and caramel.
-This is exactly the combination of flavours that go very well with vegetables on the barbecue.
+Some also combine flavors of dark malt, such as bread crust and caramel.
+This is exactly the combination of flavors that go very well with vegetables on the barbecue.
 Try Brand Weizen or Texels Skuumkoppe.

 Paulaner also brew a great alcohol-free one!